Sander de Wijn

-Sander Sebastiaan Robert Jan de Wijn (/nl/; born 2 May 1990) is a Dutch field hockey player who plays as a defender for Kampong and the Dutch national team.
+Sander Sebastiaan Robert Jan de Wijn (/nl/; born 2 May 1990) is a Dutch former field hockey player who played as a defender for Kampong and the Dutch national team.

+Career

 At the 2012 Summer Olympics, he competed for the national team in the men's tournament winning a silver medal.
 He also competed at the 2016 Summer Olympics, where the Netherlands lost the bronze-medal match to Germany in the field hockey tournament.
+In March 2026, he announced his retirement from playing hockey.
+In his final season, he won his second Men's Euro Hockey League with Kampong, scoring two goals in the competition.